speechly/speechly-unity-dotnet/README.md

 We are happy to receive community contributions!
 For small fixes, feel free to file a pull request.
 For bigger changes or new features start by filing an issue.

-- `./link-speechly-sources.sh` shell script will create hard links from `speechly-dotnet/Speechly/` to `speechly-unity/Assets/com.speechly.speechly-unity/` so shared .NET code remains is in sync.
+- `./link-speechly-sources.sh` shell script will create hard links from `speechly-dotnet/Speechly/` to `speechly-unity/Assets/Speechly/` so shared .NET code remains is in sync.
 Please run the script after checking out the repo and before making any changes.
 If you can't use the script please ensure that the files are identical manually before opening a PR.
 - `./build-docs.sh` generates public API documentation using DocFX from triple-slash `///` comments with C# XML documentation tags.

 ## Publishing an unitypackage

 An unitypackage release is created with Unity's Export package feature.
-It should contain `com.speechly.speechly-unity` and `StreamingAssets` folders which contain Speechly-specific code and assets.
+It should contain `Speechly` and `StreamingAssets` folders which contain Speechly-specific code and assets.
 Other files and folders in the project should not be included.

 - Open `speechly-unity/speechly-unity.sln` (or any Scene file within that solution) using Unity (currently 2021.3.12f LTS)
-- In the Project window, select `com.speechly.speechly-unity` and `StreamingAssets` folders, then right click one of them.
+- In the Project window, select `Speechly` and `StreamingAssets` folders, then right click one of them.
 - In the context menu, select `Export package...`.
 - In the Export package window, uncheck `Include dependencies`, then click `Export...`
 - Name the file `speechly.unitypackage` in the root folder